 Solid Waste Facility Siting Criteria Describe siting criteria that will apply to solid waste facilities which may be proposed by any public or private entity in the SWME region.
 As required by 10 V.S.A. §6605(c), siting criteria shall not be less stringent than the criteria in Vermont Solid Waste Management Rules.
 Description: The state certification process requires that a solid waste facility (with the exception of exempt facilities, categorical certifications, and sludge or septage land application sites) be included in the local or regional SWIP in order to issue certification.
 Therefore, public or private entities desiring to operate a solid waste facility in the WSWMD shall initiate the review process with the District before or concurrently with application for certification with the Agency of Natural Resources (ANR).
 Wastewater Treatment Facilities (WWTF).
 All biosolids and septage treatment and storage facilities included in the SWIP, with the exception of composting and other Class A treatment facilities that qualify for distribution to the public.
 Such composting and other Class A treatment facilities must be included in WSWMD's Plan by using the process specified in this section.
-Review Applicants for proposed facilities shall submit a letter to the District requesting inclusion in the District's SWIP along with a completed Vermont ANR solid waste management facility certification application for review.
-During a publicly warned, regularly scheduled meeting, at which the applicant may make a presentation or be available to answer questions, the District Board of Supervisors will assess if the proposed facility:
+Continued Next Page